AshRepartoFerramenta/AshRepartoFerramenta/README.md

 ...
 Aka "Ash" , a new guy in this huge DevWorld .
-After a long time spent on Financial and Marketing fields I've decided

-to move on a different place studing as to become a Full Stack Web Dev and learn as much as I can how to increase my knowledge .
+After a long time spent on Financial and Marketing fields I've decided to move on a different place studing as to become a Full Stack Web Dev and learn as much as I can how to increase my knowledge .

-Love my life,dog and wife.

-I'm an Optimistic person,nature and travel lovers.
+Love my life,dog and wife.I'm an Optimistic person,nature and travel lovers.

 - 🔭 I’m currently working on calm,spend a lot of time on my MacBro.